Claiming that they are owed more than $60 million, some of its creditors have forced a long-term acute-care hospital into bankruptcy.

 If the debtor challenges the action, the judge immediately holds a hearing to determine if the petition has merit.
 The judge may find, based on the evidence, that the petition was filed in good faith and that the debtor was delinquent.

 Creditors should tread carefully, however.
 State court proceedings are generally driven by the creditor.
 Bankruptcy proceedings are driven by the Bankruptcy Court and the Trustee, and creditors who are anxious to get into bankruptcy often run for the door, only to find that it is blocked by the Trustee and the best interests of the other creditors.
 And that is only what is possible if the judge found that the petition was valid.
 If the judge finds in favor of the debtor, that the petition did not meet the requirements of the Bankruptcy Code, the action is immediately dismissed and the creditor may be forced to pay the debtor’s fees and costs, which may far exceed the debt the creditor was trying to collect.

-Contact our office for a free consultation with attorneys who understand debtors and creditors’ rights under the Bankruptcy Code.
+Contact our office for a free consultation with attorneys who understand debtors and creditors’ rights.

 If you are interested in learning more about how a bankruptcy filing will impact your debt, contact Faro Crowder, PA to schedule an appointment.
 We are located in Melbourne, Florida on Sarno Road and serve residents and businesses of the Space Coast and Brevard County.

 Free Initial Consultation

 We offer a free initial consult for bankruptcy, debt relief, credit card debt and foreclosure defense.
 Contact our office to schedule your consultation and discuss your debt relief options.